tyler-gh/ngAndroid/README.md

 `compile 'com.github.davityle:ngandroid:0.0.4'`

+Read more about the compile time version that is in beta here [NgAndroid](http://davityle.github.io/ngAndroid)

 Feedback and contributions are encouraged

 Also there are known issues with adding custom attributes to Android views while using the AppCompat libraries such as FragmentActivity.
 Please report any other issues and we'll work to figure them out